rjshap/AutoSharesAPI/web-api/introduction.md

 We will generate two sets of API keys for you—a publishable client-side key and a secret server-side key—for testing connections and live connections.

-#### The Flow

-In its most basic form, you will register your application with AutoShares, redirect a browser to a URL, parse a token from the responding redirect, and send the token to whichever AutoSharesAPI you wish to access.

 ### Authentication

 Every call to AutoShares API must include an API secret key.
 After you create an AutoShares developer account, we generate API keys for you.
 To start working with the API with your keys, you need to activate your account.